-As of June 30, 2021, we have \$77.1 million of common stock remained available to be sold under the 2020 ATM Facility, subject to certain conditions as specified in the agreement.
+As of September 30, 2021, we have \$27.2 million of common stock remained available to be sold under the 2020 ATM Facility, subject to certain conditions as specified in the agreement.

 We have incurred losses and negative cash flows from operations in each year since inception.
 We do not expect to receive any revenues from the sale of products unless and until we obtain regulatory approval for and commercialize any of our product candidates.
 As such, we anticipate that we will continue to incur losses in the foreseeable future.
-Additionally, as a result of the ongoing and evolving COVID-19 pandemic, we have experienced, and may experience in the future, disruptions that could severely impact our business, preclinical studies and clinical trials.
 We expect that our operating expenses will continue to increase.
 As a result, we will need additional capital to fund our operations, which we may raise through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
 We may borrow funds on terms that may include restrictive covenants, including covenants that restrict the operation of our business, liens on assets, high effective interest rates and repayment provisions that reduce cash resources and limit future access to capital markets.
 In addition, we expect to continue to opportunistically seek access to additional funds through additional public or private equity offerings or debt financings including by utilizing the 2020 ATM Facility, through potential collaborations, partnering or other strategic arrangements, or a combination of the foregoing.
-However, the trading prices for our common stock and other biopharmaceutical companies have been highly volatile as a result of the COVID-19 pandemic.
-As a consequence, we may face difficulties raising capital through sales of our common stock or such sales may be on unfavorable terms.
-We may face similar difficulties in obtaining funding through debt financing or other arrangements.
 To the extent that we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
-To the
+To the extent that we raise additional funds through collaboration or partnering arrangements, we may be required to relinquish some of our rights to our technologies or rights to market and sell our products in certain geographies, grant licenses or other rights on terms that are not favorable to us, or issue equity that may be substantially dilutive to our stockholders.

 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 Currently, our cash, cash equivalents and short-term investments are held in bank and custodial accounts and consist of money market funds, U.S. Treasury, government agency and corporate debt obligations, commercial paper and asset-backed securities.
-We expect that existing cash, cash equivalents and short-term investments as of June 30, 2021, will be sufficient to fund our planned operations into 2023.
+We expect that existing cash, cash equivalents and short-term investments as of September 30, 2021, together with the \$45.0 million upfront payment received in connection with the Pierre Fabre Commercialization Agreement, will be sufficient to fund our planned operations into the second quarter of 2023.